alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/instance.html.markdown

 * `availability_zone` - (Optional) The Zone to start the instance in.
 * `instance_name` - (Optional) The name of the ECS.
 This instance_name can have a string of 2 to 128 characters, must contain only alphanumeric characters or hyphens, such as "-",".","_", and must not begin or end with a hyphen, and must not begin with http:// or https://.
 If not specified, Terraform will autogenerate a default name is `ECS-Instance`.
 * `allocate_public_ip` - (Optional) Associate a public ip address with an instance in a VPC or Classic.
-Boolean value, Default is false. if set `internet_max_bandwidth_out` value is not zero, then will auto allocate public ip.
+Boolean value, Default is false.
 * `system_disk_category` - (Optional) Valid values are `cloud`, `cloud_efficiency`, `cloud_ssd`, For I/O optimized instance type, `cloud_ssd` and `cloud_efficiency` disks are supported.
 For non I/O Optimized instance type, `cloud` disk are supported.
 * `system_disk_size` - (Optional) Size of the system disk, value range: 40GB ~ 500GB.
 Default is 40GB.
 * `description` - (Optional) Description of the instance, This description can have a string of 2 to 256 characters, It cannot begin with http:// or https://.
 Default value is null.
 * `internet_charge_type` - (Optional) Internet charge type of the instance, Valid values are `PayByBandwidth`, `PayByTraffic`.
 Default is `PayByBandwidth`.
 * `internet_max_bandwidth_in` - (Optional) Maximum incoming bandwidth from the public network, measured in Mbps (Mega bit per second).
 Value range: [1, 200].
 If this value is not specified, then automatically sets it to 200 Mbps.
 * `internet_max_bandwidth_out` - (Optional) Maximum outgoing bandwidth to the public network, measured in Mbps (Mega bit per second).
 Value range:  [0, 100], If this value is not specified, then automatically sets it to 0 Mbps.